iluvjava/Maths/Notebook 2.0/CSE 546/Sigmoid And Odds.md

 $$

-We can convert the conditinal oddds into probability which will be:
+We can convert the conditional odds into probability which will be:

 $$
 \mathbb{P}\left(H|D\right)